 If you follow me on Instagram, you’ve probably gotten sick of my stories about my Sakara meals.
 (Sakara is a plant-based, organic meal-delivery service).
 They are so delicious and obviously very healthful, that I find myself wanting to snap a picture of every one.

 I’ve done a bunch of different versions of Sakara: four-week programs, three-day programs, a ten-day DIY program, and, most-recently, a two-week plant-based challenge.
-(Note that my readers get 15% off Sakara with code REF_MaiaLove15).
+(June 2019 Update: My readers now get 20% off Sakara with code XOMAIA at checkout).

 Through trial and error with various versions of Sakara and other “diets,” as well as a range of meal kits (like Sun Basket), I think I’ve finally settled on my ideal eating plan.